sforsayeth/OzSTAR-User-Guide/docs/source/1a-oz_g2/what-s-new.rst

 The main filesystem is again Lustre-based.
 Your root project directory on lustre is now ``/fred/<project_id>``.
 Home directory path is unchanged.
+The filesystem automatically and transparently compresses all your files to save diskspace and improve data throughput.

 Modules
 -----------